felipeflorencio/Swift-Snippets/README.md

 - `Computed variable inside extension using associated object*`: snippet for you be able to add computed variables inside extension using associate object;
 - `Delay operation*`: snippet for you to easy delay operations using the block syntax or even implement using the protocol implementation;
 - `Array extension, secure get item*`: snippet for secure retrieve a item from array already validating if item is there and if so return, otherwise return nil;
+- `Create a full copy of any object that inhehiret from NSObject*`: snippet that make easy clone any object, this will create a totally new object with new address in memory;

 </details>